iottly/iottly-device-agent-py/README.md

 From the Console panel, you can try to send command to the board.

 Opening a new shell and repeating the full procedure will start a new device registering it to the project.

+## Flashing a new firmware into the Dev Docker Device
+You can flash a new firmware from the Device Code panel in [iottly-console](https://github.com/iottly/iottly-console/blob/master/README.md#iottly-usage).

+A part from the fact that the agent will stop after receiving a new firmware and you need to restart it manually (with `./start.sh`), the feature works as if it was a physical device.

+In physical devices the agent run as a service, with respawn, so it will automatically restart as soon as it is stopped.

 # Setup and start the device on a Raspberry Pi: